ekozat/courses_select_manager/sprint4/sprint4_docs/API.md

 -   This endpoint will return:
     -   **200** if the course is added successfully to the database
     -   **405** if the request method given was not POST
+    -   **400** if the course information is incomplete, i.e., one or more of course code, course name, prerequisite or restriction is missing.
+For example, the following input will display the message {'error' => 'Incomplete course data in the request'}:

+    ```shell
+    {
+        "courseCode": "CS101",
+        "courseName": "Introduction to Computer Science",
+        "prerequisites": "None"
+    }
+    ```

     -   **500** if the connection to the database failed or fetching fails

 ### PUT